On the computation of tensor functions under tensor-tensor multiplications with linear maps: Non-algebraic tensor functions

 \begin{definition} Let $M\in\mathbb{K}^{q\times p}$ be of full rank, and let $\mathcal{A},\mathcal{B}\in\mathbb{K}^{m\times 1\times p}$.
 The \emph{$*_M$-inner product of $\mathcal{A}$ and $\mathcal{B}$}, denoted by $\langle \mathcal{A},\mathcal{B} \rangle_{*_M}$, is defined as

 which lives in $\mathbb{K}^{1\times 1\times p}$. \end{definition}

 Given the presence of this inner product, it is natural to attempt a generalization of the concept of matrix positive definiteness to that of tensors under the $*_M$-product.
 We provide this generalized definition, as well as the problems that this generalization creates, and finally a second definition on which the theory of tensor means will be constructed.
+This second attempt will be defined as the slice-wise positive definiteness in the image of $\times_3 M$ and, when $M$ is the discrete Fourier transformation, it coincides with the definition of T- positive definiteness under the inner product introduced in \cite{MR4198732}.
+See Remark \ref{rem:implications}.

+The first attempt at the generalization of the definition of positive definiteness is as follows.

 \begin{definition} Let $M\in\mathbb{K}^{q\times p}$ be of full rank.
 Then $\mathcal{A}\in\mathbb{K}^{n\times n \times p}$ is said to be \emph{$*_M$-positive-definite} if \begin{itemize} \item [(\romannumeral1)] $\mathcal{A}$ is $*_M$-Hermitian, \item [(\romannumeral2)] $\langle \mathcal{X},\ \mathcal{A}*_M \mathcal{X}\rangle_{*_{M}}> 0$ for all $\mathcal{X}\in\mathbb{K}^{n\times 1 \times p}\setminus \{\mathcal{O}\}$, \end{itemize} where $\mathcal{O}$ denotes the zero tensor, and the inequality on $\mathbb{K}^{1\times 1 \times p}$ is defined as